 After borders opening and tourism growing in the DR again, we are happy to announce that ILP volunteers will be returning for a Spring 2021 semester.

-Check below to get more details on some key aspects that we’re watching.
-Each of these components help us determine when we’ll be able to send volunteers to the Dominican Republic again (it’s stuff you’re going to want to know).
+Check below to get more details on some key aspects that we’re watching (it’s stuff you’re going to want to know).
 Also, this info can change often.
 Our goal is to keep things current with weekly updates, so check back frequently.

 Borders are open, with flights and tourism returning to the island on July 1st — a really happy update, since borders closed in the middle of March to help prevent the spread of the virus.

 Beginning in September, randomly selected travelers are subject to a COVID-19 breath test, instead of presenting a negative test-upon-arrival.
 Before departure, all travelers will need to fill out a Traveler’s Health Affidavit which states you haven’t experienced symptoms in the last 72 hours.
 Everyone entering will need to get their temperature checked — Passengers who present symptoms or whose test results are positive will be isolated at authorized locations.

 No visa is required for visitors or ILP volunteers, so that’s a go!